awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    eksctl version
    ```
 **Note**
-The `GitTag` version should be at least `0.15.0-rc.1`\.
-If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release for your operating system from [https://github\.com/weaveworks/eksctl/releases](https://github.com/weaveworks/eksctl/releases), extract `eksctl`, and then execute it\.
+ The `GitTag` version should be at least `0.15.0-rc.2`\.
+If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.15\.0\-rc\.2/eksctl\_Darwin\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.15.0-rc.2/eksctl_Darwin_amd64.tar.gz), extract `eksctl`, and then execute it\.

 ------
 #### [ Linux ]

 **Important**
 The current release is a release candidate\.
-To install the release candidate, you must download an archive file for your operating system from [https://github\.com/weaveworks/eksctl/releases/tag/0\.15\.0\-rc\.1](https://github.com/weaveworks/eksctl/releases/tag/0.15.0-rc.1), extract `eksctl`, and then execute it, rather than using the numbered steps below\.
+To install the release candidate, you must download an archive file from [https://github\.com/weaveworks/eksctl/releases/download/0\.15\.0\-rc\.2/eksctl\_Linux\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.15.0-rc.2/eksctl_Linux_amd64.tar.gz), extract `eksctl`, and then execute it, rather than using the numbered steps below\.

 **To install or upgrade `eksctl` on Linux using `curl`**